No fault: UK proposes major easing of divorce procedures

 The British government is proposing to introduce "no-fault" divorces and make other changes to make it much easier for married couples to divorce.

 Justice Secretary David Gauke Saturday began a consultation process to revise laws he said were "out of touch with modern life."
+New legislation would be needed to make these proposals law.

 Continue Reading Below

+"When a relationship ends it cannot be right for the law to create or increase conflict between divorcing couples," he said.
+"That is why we will remove the archaic requirements to allege fault or show evidence of separation, making the process less acrimonious and helping families look to the future."

-If adopted after a 12-week consultation period, spouses would no longer be able to challenge a divorce application made by their partner.
+There will be a 12-week consultation period to gauge public response.
+Under the proposals, spouses would no longer be able to challenge a divorce application made by their partner.

+It would no longer be necessary to prove misconduct such as adultery or to live apart for a certain number of years before a couple could divorce.

+The proposals have provoked a generally positive response from divorce lawyers who said it would reduce conflict between couples at a difficult time.

 The changes would apply to heterosexual marriages, same-sex marriages and civil partnerships.